 - 6.1 The Key Diagram is a visual representation of our Spatial Vision.
 It shows: - 1.
-How we propose to distribute development across Pendle over the lifetime of the Core Strategy. - 2.
+How we propose to distribute development across Pendle over the lifetime of the Core Strategy, including the location of strategic sites for housing and employment. - 2.
 Identifies the different types of settlement to be found in the borough, from the Key Service Centres, which will be the focus for future growth, to Rural Villages where the focus will be on addressing local needs. - 3.
-Shows the important linkages between these various centres of population, together with those located outside the borough, where people will access essential services. - In short the Key Diagram illustrates how we believe each part of the borough will change between 2013 and 2028.
+Shows the important linkages between these various centres of population, together with those located outside the borough, where people will access essential services. - 6.2 In short the Key Diagram illustrates how we believe each part of the borough will change over the plan period.